TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Which Sports Require Little Speed & Agility?

 Although most sports require a lot of speed, some sports require little to no speed at all.
-Some sports such as soccer are a slow pace game where you are required to run at a slow constant speed.
-Maybe once in a while where there is a fast break where you are required to give it your best and far as speed in concerned.
+Some sports such as soccer are a slow pace game where you are required to run at a slow, constant speed.
+Maybe once in a while where there is a fast break where you are required to give it your best as far as speed in concerned.
 And then there are other sports which require almost no speed at all, such as weightlifting and archery.

 Soccer:

 In soccer, you are required to run at a constant speed.
-It is nowhere near a fast pace game like in basketball, football and tennis.
+It is nowhere near a fast-pace game like in basketball, football and tennis.
 Those three sports require you to sprint and have a sudden or even constant burst of speed.
 Soccer relies more on endurance than speed.
 Although you don't need a lot of speed or agility, you still need to have a lot of stamina to stay in the game.

 Weightlifting: